 Of course you do, but the purpose of a sleeping bag is to keep you warm inside your tent, as well as to allow your body to breathe as you’re sweating.

-Sleeping bags are not waterproof.
+No, sleeping bags are not waterproof.
 If you immerse them in water they will get wet.
-The outer holds water to a certain extent, or should we rather use the term water-resistant as the coating repels water droplets and allows them to run off without penetrating the fabric, making an accidental spill of a beverage a minor incident.
+The outer holds water droplets to a certain extent, and allows them to run off without penetrating the fabric.

 Breathability Versus Water-Resistance

 What you are actually looking for in a sleeping bag is breathability – the ability for the fabric to wick away moisture from the body so you don’t wake up damp.

 You also want to know that a little sprinkle of rain droplets or snow is not going to penetrate your sleeping bag rendering it damp and soggy, or that while lounging around the fire in a sleeping bag the night dew isn’t going to result in an uncomfortable damp sleep.

 When considering buying a waterproof sleeping bag it’s the outer shell that is covered with a coating to make water droplets slide off rather than permeate.

 So what materials offer both breathability and water resistance?

 Gore-Tex (also know as dry loft) has been around since 1969 and although it repels liquid is does allow water vapor to pass through.

 Previously made using perfluorocarbons (PFCs), the company has launched a durable water repellent (DWR) product that is free of PFCs of environmental concern.

 Gore-Tex fabric is lightweight, waterproof, and suitable for all weather use so covering the exterior of a sleeping bag with this type of breathable has its advantages, because then you don’t have to take along a bivvy sack when camping in snowy conditions.